Welcome to today's edition of the Rush 24-7 podcast.

 He introduced a bill yesterday to eliminate all IRS penalties and interest for paying taxes past due.

-This would enable citizens who fail to pay taxes on time to do so later with no penalty.
+This would enable citizens who fail to pay taxes on time to do so later with no penalty, just like Wrangell has done and just like Timothy Geithner has done.

-It said your citizens back home should have the same rights and benefits that come to you as a member of Congress.
+It said, your citizens back home should have the same rights and benefits that come to you as a member of Congress.

 You shouldn't be treated any differently under the law than your citizens back home.

-That's just I love the way these guys are starting to think.
+That's just, I love the way these guys are starting to think.

 Just ram it down everybody's throats.